FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_largeEnterpriseClustering/t_st_largeEnterpriseCluster/t_st_setup_cluster.md

 Communication across SecureTransport Server nodes in an Enterprise Cluster can be encrypted using TLS.
 The certificate with the `admind` alias is used for the encryption.

--   On fresh installation of the November 2020 <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> <span class="mc-variable axway_variables.Release_Number variable">5.5</span> build or later, TLS encrypted communication across SecureTransport Server nodes is applied by default.
+-   On fresh installation of the November 2020 {{< SecureTransport/componentshortname >}} {{< SecureTransport/releasenumber >}} build or later, TLS encrypted communication across SecureTransport Server nodes is applied by default.
--   If SecureTransport is upgraded to the November 2020 <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> <span class="mc-variable axway_variables.Release_Number variable">5.5</span> build or later from any previous version (for example, 5.4 latest patch or 5.5 GA), the Server nodes communication is not encrypted by default.
+-   If SecureTransport is upgraded to the November 2020 {{< SecureTransport/componentshortname >}} {{< SecureTransport/releasenumber >}} build or later from any previous version (for example, 5.4 latest patch or 5.5 GA), the Server nodes communication is not encrypted by default.

 You can modify this behavior using the `Cluster.enable.SSL` server configuration option.